tannerbohn/tannerbohn.github.io/ideas.markdown

     - come up with extended set of cellular automata rules to use and combine to create images
     - image encodes a particle behaviour
   - ~~for generating images, limit number of shapes available to use~~
+  - represent image as histogram in pattern-space (similar to filter activations?)
+    - what would a path through the pattern-space look like?

 ___